CyChittenden/ORF-in-a-FASTA-file/README.md

 # ORF-in-a-FASTA-file
-Function to find an open reading frame in a DNA sequence from a FASTA file
+Function to find all the open reading frames in a given DNA sequence

+Applicable to any DNA sequence in a FASTA file